yashumani/MLOPS_SOLUTION_ACCELRATOR/README.md

 ---

+### **Key Updates in Model Development and Training**
+- Enhanced AutoML Integration:
+  - **PyCaret** and **FLAML** are now core components for building and benchmarking machine learning pipelines.
+  - **PyCaret**: Simplifies prototyping and comparisons of classification, regression, and clustering models.
+  - **FLAML**: Optimized for fast and low-resource model training.
+  - Tasks include:
+    - Classification (e.g., Titanic dataset).
+    - Regression (e.g., House Prices dataset).
+    - Clustering (e.g., Customer Segmentation dataset).
+  - MLFlow tracks all experiments, parameters, and metrics to identify the best-performing pipelines.

+- Benchmarking:
+  - Comprehensive evaluation of AutoML pipelines for different datasets and problem types.
+  - Iterative experiments to optimize parameters and achieve state-of-the-art accuracy.

-Let me know if you’d like further refinements or specific guidance on any phase!S
+Let me know if you’d like further refinements or specific guidance on any phase!